Nicky Lopez Player Props: Royals vs. Twins

 Twins Pitching Rankings

-- The 10 strikeouts per nine innings put together by the Twins pitching staff paces MLB.
+- The 9.9 strikeouts per nine innings put together by the Twins pitching staff ranks second in MLB.

-- The Twins have the sixth-ranked team ERA across all MLB pitching staffs (3.43).
+- The Twins' 3.50 team ERA ranks eighth among all league pitching staffs.

-- Twins pitchers combine to allow 26 total home runs at a clip of one per game (to rank 11th in the league).
+- The Twins surrender the ninth-fewest home runs in baseball (27 total, one per game).

-- Pablo Lopez (1-2 with a 3.00 ERA and 39 strikeouts in 30 2/3 innings pitched) gets the start for the Twins, his sixth of the season.
+- Gray (3-0 with a .62 ERA and 34 strikeouts in 29 2/3 innings pitched) makes the start for the Twins, his sixth of the season.

-- The righty last appeared in relief on Thursday, when he threw 2/3 innings against the Kansas City Royals while giving up hits.
+- His last time out was on Monday against the New York Yankees, when the righty threw seven scoreless innings while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.